rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 This post will be a high level rant discussing programming across the industry spectrum from JavaScript to Haskell.
 I will try to explain psychological terminology but this post assumes readers' (high level) familiarity with concepts of FP and OOP.

-My pet peeve is identifying specific [patterns of erroneous code](/tags/patterns-of-erroneous-code.html) and what could be causing them, there is obviously a human factor underlying these patterns.
+My pet peeve is identifying specific [patterns of erroneous code](/tags/patterns-of-erroneous-code.html) and what could be causing them, there is a human factor and a technical part to these patterns.
 Mental processes involved in writing code are such a fascinating and broad subject.
 I am taking only a very narrow path trough it.
 I am planning another high level post to discuss programming from a different but relevant angle, it will be about empirical and deductive approach to coding.
 I believe these 2 approaches come with different mindsets and impact our cognitive loads in interesting ways.
+So, this post will focus on cognitive challenges caused by code.
+The next post will more look at the human aspect.

 This post reflects on my personal observations accumulated over 27 years of professional programming work, augmented by few years of academic teaching.
 I am not a psychologist, these are observations of a coder.

+## That dreaded YAML

+I am perusing thousands of lines in Infrastructure as Code (IAC) yaml files.
+I am looking at already refactored and improved version.
+It is a lot of templated _YAML_ of k8s configuration at my work.
+The underlying reason for the complexity is the PL itself[^yaml].
+Did the refactor broke things?
+Of course it did.
+Complexity has consequences.

+I want to contrast _YAML_ with a configuration language like [Dhall](https://dhall-lang.org/) (one of my favorites).
+To use _Dhall_, you may need to adjust to a Haskell-like syntax, maybe learn a few new concepts (like ADTs), think about configuration that uses lambda expressions.
+The return on the investment are Dhall safety features.
+Dhall even makes the process of refactoring safe, you can compare the old configuration and the new and Dhall will tell you if both are equivalent or why not.

+[^yaml]: E.g. see [Every Simple Language Will Eventually End Up Turing Complete](https://solutionspace.blog/2021/12/04/every-simple-language-will-eventually-end-up-turing-complete/)

+_Dhall_ and _YAML_ come with very different cognitive challenges.

 ## Cognitive psychology